 by Mike Ratliff

-I know that is not a complete synopsis of those folks and it may not even be how they conceive of themselves.
-However, it was how I conceived of my position in Kingdom of God before 2004.
+I know that is not a complete synopsis of those folks and it may not even be how they conceived of themselves.
+However, it was how I conceived of my position in the Kingdom of God before 2004.
 I used to look at the theology of Luther or Calvin or Sproul and see their total lack of dependence on the ‘mechanisms’ of salvation that I was used to.
 It just seemed impossible that anyone who believed like that could possibly be saved.

 As I said, I studied theology constantly for the next couple of years, and still do to some degree.
 During that time I found a theologian that, I believe, had the most balanced and correct view of the Gospel.
 That man is C.H.
 Spurgeon.
 He was reformed in His theology, but one of the most evangelical people to have ever lived.
 He had the proper evangelistic viewpoint.
 Another contemporary of Spurgeon that I have come to admire very much is John A. Broadus.
 When I looked at these men’s theology I saw where they were totally submitted to the Sovereignty of God and the Lordship of Jesus Christ.
 They understood that our salvation is via God’s Sovereign Grace, however, they also understood that God works through evangelists preaching the genuine Gospel with the Law in the regeneration of those He saves.
-They understood that no one is save who does not see their sin as sinful and, therefore, they must repent.
+They understood that no one is saved who does not see their sin as sinful and, therefore, they must repent.
 Therefore, they preached the same Gospel that Peter and Paul preached.

 If you listen to or read the sermons that are prevalent these days in our ‘churches,’ you must agree that they, for the most part, do not fit this description.
 The offer of the Gospel they preach is to come to Jesus so He can make your life better.
 Numbers are all-important in these churches so the Gospel and the way church is done is geared to attract and entertain non-believers to the detriment of genuine worship and discipleship.
 They do not want to offend these people so they do not teach about the bloody cross and why it was necessary.
 They do not teach or preach about all people being born dead in their trespasses and sins and what God did to save His people out of this world.